MCCY concerned but not alarmed about IPS survey findings on social class divide: Grace Fu

 “Because like many things, you can’t make sense of how diverse ... is this diversity sufficient or not,” she said.
 “It’s really about tracking the time, and trends and development over time that we’re able to have better sensing.”

 “So are we concerned?
-Yes, Iike all surveys, we watch these trends carefully.
+Yes, like all surveys, we watch these trends carefully.
 But are we alarmed?
 I would say no,” she said.

 OPPORTUNITIES FOR SOCIAL MIXING THROUGH SPORTS, ARTS AND VOLUNTEERING